Alternative names: Sulawesi Malkoha

 From sea-level up to 1300m.

-Follows the macaques and catches insects the macaques stir up.
+Feeds on insects: follows macaques and catches insects they stir up.
 Also hops and creeps around in the canopy like a squirrel.
-Follows also Bay Coucal.
+Also follows Bay Coucal.

 Breeding season from November to December.
 The nest is undescribed.